 - Files for:

 - Household records, including tax records and vital records

 - Recipes and tutorials

-Most people use Pinterest for their clippings and recipes files, but I organize my vintage magaine collection in physical files.
+Most people use Pinterest for their clippings and recipe files, but I organize my vintage magazine collection in physical files.
 I love being able to turn pages, and I have been known to print things out just so I can put them in my clippings files!
-I use a binder system to keep it all organied.
+I use a binder system to keep it all organized.